 Excessive noise exposure damages the delicate hair cells in the inner ear, not dissimilar to the effect of age on the ear.
 This damage often results in permanent, sensorineural hearing loss.
 Here are tips to help keep your ears as sharp as possible.

-Buying appliances and devices that have low noise ratings.
-And if it’s too loud in the movie theater, restaurant, or any other place you go often, ask the manager to turn it down.
+Be a Quiet Enforcer: Buying appliances and devices that have low noise ratings.
+And if it’s too loud in the movie theatre, restaurant, or any other place you go often, ask the manager to turn it down.

 - Have close relatives with hearing loss